Stockflare/learn/_posts/2014-10-28-B4-what-sort-of-investor-are-you.markdown

 <iframe width="700" height="525" src="//www.youtube.com/embed/MO6nUGhu1lQ" frameborder="0" allowfullscreen></iframe>

-## In this tutorial
+## What's this tutorial about?

 In this tutorial we discuss the differences between Growth, Value and Quality investment strategies.

 ### Table of contents

-In this presentation we are going to cover 5 topics.
+In this presentation we are going to cover 5 topics:

 0. The different schools of investing
 0. Growth